 Qinghai-Tibet train carriages are all equipped with an oxygen supply system.
 You can also use the oxygen outlets located on the corridors and soft sleeper cabins to help you with altitude sickness.

-Other facilities and services offered include restaurant car, Western and squat toilets, luggage racks over the seats/corridors, hot water, and medical services.
+Other facilities and services offered include a restaurant car, Western and squat toilets, luggage racks over the seats/corridors, hot water, and medical services.

 See more on Things You Need to Know for Taking a Train to Tibet.